hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

 ## About this roadmap

 This roadmap sets out our anticipated schedule for future releases for Income Tax (Making Tax Digital) APIs.
-It also provides details of releases relating to the service delivered via other mechanisms, such as a User Interface.
+It also provides details of releases relating to the service delivered via other mechanisms, such as a user interface.

 **What is a front end API?**